Will-J-Gale/GTA-Fully-Convolutional-Lane-Finding/README.md

 ## Updates
 __1. PNG Images__

- * The original training data used JPEG images, which turned out to have JPEG compression artifacts and affected the training, whereas    the new training data uses PNG format to avoid heavy compression artifacts
+ * The original training data used JPEG images, which turned out to have JPEG compression artefacts and affected the training, whereas    the new training data uses PNG format to avoid heavy compression artefacts

-__2. Threshold TrainingData:__
+__2. Threshold Training Data:__

- * The new training data images have a threshold applied to them so the lanes are guarenteed to all be at 1 and background all be at 0, with nothing in between.
+ * The new training data images have a threshold applied to them, so the lanes are guaranteed to all be at 1 and background all be at 0, with nothing in between.

 __3. Classification:__

  * The original model posed lane finding as a regression problem, using a "mean squared error" loss with the output activation as "relu".
-However, the new problem poses the lane finding as a classification problem, and used a "binary crosentropy" loss with a sigmoid activation on the output.
+However, the new problem poses the lane finding as a classification problem, and used a "binary cros entropy" loss with a sigmoid activation on the output.
 This is more in line with the SegNet, and gives much better results.

 Overall these changes drastically improve the lane finding.